source-foundry/Slice-docs/content/docs/usage.md

 The variable design axes appear in the Axis Editor with corresponding range and default values.

-Define each axis row with one of the following definitions:
+Define each axis row with the following syntax:

 |Axis definition | Axis Editor Syntax  | Example |
 | --- | --- | --- |